lukasvrenner/rat/README.md

 # rat
 A basic cat implementation written in rust
 ### Work in Progress
-This is a work in progress.
-Any contributions, ideas, and feedback are greatly appreciated
+This is a work in progress, and is missing some features.

-### rust.io
-This project has not yet been published to rust.io for various reasons:
-- a program with the name rat already exists
-- this is only a practice project and has no serious purpose

 #### Current Features
 - number: number output lines